 If you’re new to RVing, there are tons of different options to fit every lifestyle and travel style.
 To help you pick, we’ve listed some of the most popular types of RVs and our thoughts on them.

-The biggest ones out there built on a truck chassis.
+Out of all the classes of RVs, this is the big boy.
+It’s the biggest class out there built on a truck chassis.
 They often look like huge buses.
 The interiors of these things are luxurious!
 Check out the photos below – it’s bigger than our apartment was in NYC.

 If you plan on living in an RV full time or are traveling with a big group, this gives you the most amount of space and luxury.
 Most people tow a smaller vehicle so they can maneuver around town too.